The Graybar Hotel

 Curtis Dawkins

-In Curtis Dawkins' first short story collection, he offers a window into prison life through the eyes of his narrators and their cellmates.
-Dawkins reveals the idiosyncrasies, tedium, and desperation of long-term incarceration - he describes men who struggle to keep their souls alive despite the challenges they face.
+In Curtis Dawkins’s first short story collection, longlisted for the 2018 Andrew Carnegie Medal, he offers a window into prison life through the eyes of his narrators and their cellmates.
+Dawkins reveals the idiosyncrasies, tedium, and desperation of long-term incarceration—he describes men who struggle to keep their souls alive despite the challenges they face.

-In "A Human Number", a man spends his days collect-calling strangers just to hear the sounds of the outside world.
-In "573543", an inmate recalls his descent into addiction as his prison softball team gears up for an annual tournament against another unit.
-In "Leche Quemada", an inmate is released and finds freedom more complex and baffling than he expected.
-Dawkins' stories are funny and sad, filled with unforgettable detail - the barter system based on calligraphy-ink tattoos, handmade cards, and cigarettes; a single dandelion smuggled in from the rec yard; candy made from powdered milk, water, sugar, and hot sauce.
+In “A Human Number,” a man collect-calls strangers just to hear the sounds of the outside world.
+In “573543,” an inmate recalls his descent into addiction as his prison softball team gears up for an annual tournament.
+In “Leche Quemada,” an inmate is released and finds freedom to be complex and baffling.
+Dawkins’s stories are funny and sad, filled with unforgettable detail—the barter system based on calligraphy-ink tattoos, handmade cards, and cigarettes; a single dandelion smuggled in from the rec yard; candy made from powdered milk, water, sugar, and hot sauce.
 His characters are nuanced and sympathetic, despite their obvious flaws.

 Vous êtes membre Amazon Prime ?